 And, truthfully, the only correct answer to that question is Kriss Kross, Jump Jump.
 Right?

 This can get tricky.
 A recruiter may call you out of the blue.
 Remember, they are trying to narrow down a list of candidates quickly, and an easier way to do that is to call people when they aren’t necessarily ready.

 Make sure you always answer your phone professionally.
-Make sure the answering machine on your phone plays a professional sounding message, in case you don’t answer.
+Make sure the answering machine on your phone plays a professional sounding message.

 Jeff Gillis of The Interview Guys agrees.
 Jeff suggests the best thing to do is if you aren’t prepared then to let the call go to voicemail.
 However, if you do happen to answer it, Gillis emphasizes to “let the interviewer know that you aren’t able to speak freely and ask if you can schedule a time for the call.
 DON’T TRY AND WING IT!”

 Phone interview questions you should expect

 Once you are past the formalities and greetings, the actual interview will start.
 This will be like any other interview, the recruiter will ask questions, you’ll answer, trying your best to compensate for the lack of nonverbal communication advantage you no longer have.
 Here is the list of some common phone interview questions you should expect:

 1. Tell me a little bit about yourself.

 You may think that this is not even a question.
 But sometimes recruiters will ask open-ended questions like this one and you have no choice but to respond.
 The trick is to keep your answer brief, but extensive enough to cover a few major points in your career, and also it has to be relevant to the job you’re being considered for.
 2

 Be specific answering this question.
 Gillis advises to “make sure to tailor the answer to fit the qualifications listed in the job posting, then loop them back to connect to your skills and experience.
 You want the employer to see you not only know about the job you’re interviewing for, but that you’re qualified and a good fit!”